How to evaluate a real estate joint venture

 Evaluating the sponsor and track record in a joint venture real estate deal

 In a joint venture, evaluating the sponsor’s capability to execute the business plan is just as important as assessing the underlying real estate investment.
 A good sponsor will have a historical track record ready, and often provide it with the investment offering materials.
-Review relevant prior investments and return metrics like deal size, property type, geography, internal rate of return, and equity multiple.
+Review relevant prior investments and return metrics like deal size, property type, geography, internal rate of return, cap rate, cash-on-cash return, and equity multiple.
 You’ll want confidence the sponsor not only has performed well (i.e., consistently generated strong returns), but also has invested in similar assets and strategies as the investment you’ve been presented.

 In a joint venture, evaluating the sponsor’s capability to execute the business plan is just as important as assessing the underlying real estate investment.